offspot/kiwix-hotspot/README.md

 to install the python requirements you may need to install some packages

-* on Debian and Ubuntu: `sudo apt-get install build-essential libssl-dev libffi-dev python-dev libdbus-glib-1-dev`
+* on Debian and Ubuntu: `sudo apt-get install build-essential libssl-dev libffi-dev libdbus-glib-1-dev libgdk-pixbuf2.0-dev`

 ## License